A guide to phone numbers in the United Kingdom.

 UK telephone numbers are regulated by Ofcom, Ofcom's complete UK numbering plan can be found here

-This is a list of the types of numbers:- 01, 02 - these are landline numbers.
+This is a list of the types of numbers:

 The amount of numbers after the area code can vary a large amount, in the vast majority of areas, a landline number is in the format: 01xxx yyy yyy, however the area code (shown as the letter x) can be 1,2 or 4 digits long as well.
 There is a complete list of the variation in landline numbers here.
 For example, a London number could be (020) xxxx xxxx, but a number in Brampton could be (016977) xxxx, as you can see, in some areas the area code is shorter or longer than most people expect.